zahid-official/milestone-14/README.md

 ---

-# 5. GROUP BY clause and its role in aggregation operations
+# 5. Explain the GROUP BY clause and its role in aggregation operations.

 ## 🔷 PostgreSQL এ GROUP BY Clause কী?